0 Part Course |

 • Q&A

 The trainer has a unique blend of experience in Banking, Investment Banking, Asset Management and the Sports Industry.
-His expertise is valued worldwide reputation for the quality of his training courses which are complimented by his recent experience within the financial services and professional services industries.
+His expertise is valued worldwide for the quality of his training courses, which are complemented by his recent experience within the financial services and professional services industries.

 He spent three years in India managing the learning & knowledge transfer section of a large investment banking offshoring project and then a year in Moscow, setting up the L&D Department [coupled with Graduate Recruitment] for Russia’s largest Investment Bank.

-He has recently also been Chair of a small regulated lending institution in the UK
+He has recently also been the Chair of a small regulated lending institution in the UK.

 Redcliffe’s latest AML & Financial Crime Compliance course for legal professionals will help participants to: